Fulco Fulfillment Celebrates 20 Years with Customized Distribution Solutions

 Improved Communication

-Technology helps to improve many tasks throughout logistics.
-One of the growing challenges, however, is how to best utilize technological advancements to simplify and streamline the communication process.
-There are several Warehouse Management Solutions that utilize API electronic data exchanges that not only improve communication, but increase transparency.
+Technology improves many logistical tasks.
+The goal is to determine how best to utilize technological advancements to simplify and streamline the communication process.
+There are several Warehouse Management Solutions that utilize API electronic data exchanges to improve communication and increase transparency.

 Proactive fulfillment centers and 3PLs understand the importance of having the best communication platforms available.
-They can support customers, provide real-time updates on order fulfillment, package tracking, inventory levels, historical data, and more.
+These platforms support customers by providing real-time updates on order fulfillment, package tracking, inventory levels, historical data, and more.

-Warehouse and distribution centers will look to leverage integration to build the value-added services within their fundamental workflows and software.
-Consider this: integrated picking, packing, using barcode scanning technology communicating directly to shipping software.
-This reduces the costs and eliminates the lost time and inevitable errors.
+Warehouse and distribution centers will look to leverage integration to build value-added services within their fundamental workflows and software.
+It is possible to integrate picking and packing using barcode scanning technology which communicates directly to shipping software.
+This reduces the costs and eliminates lost time and inevitable errors.
 API integrations automate order fulfillment workflows leading to improved communication.
-Supply chain integration through data sharing encourage visibility, transparency, and accountability by all parties involved.
+Supply chain integration through data sharing encourages visibility, transparency, and accountability by all parties involved.

 Focusing on Core Competencies

-The power of third-party delivery services is basically an opportunity for warehousing and distribution centers to quickly deliver products to customers using independent contractors.
-This outsourcing eliminates the responsibility of maintenance of a fleet of trucks with potential of breaking down, insurance costs, and all around increased capital.
+The power of third-party delivery services is basically an opportunity for warehousing and distribution centers to deliver products to customers using independent contractors.
+This outsourcing eliminates the responsibility of maintaining a fleet of trucks and all the additional costs that incurs.
 While several 3PLs and fulfillment centers are expanding their fulfillment and distribution platforms to smaller, regionally focused networks, hiring and building their in-house delivery network takes time and money.
-To ensure they can deliver to customers quicker, many warehouse and distribution centers are contracting delivery services.
+To ensure they can efficiently deliver to customers, many warehouse and distribution centers are contracting delivery services.

-They are now improvising with new ways of designing and producing their products, attempting to lessen their carbon and environmental footprint, while simultaneously saving on costs.
-Consumers rate sustainability important when making a purchase and millennials find it trendier to continue choosing companies supporting green initiatives.
+The 3PLs are working with new ways of designing and producing their products, attempting to lessen their carbon and environmental footprint, while simultaneously saving on costs.
+Consumers rate sustainability as important and will select companies that support green initiatives.
 Trends have shown an overall shift among the broad customer base today towards a more eco-aware business model.

-Green packaging has led to a wave of new eco-friendly alternatives to traditional packaging materials.
+Green packaging has brought a wave of new eco-friendly alternatives to traditional packaging materials.
 Here at FFI, we see a rise in biodegradable packing peanuts, corrugated bubble wrap, and air pillows made of recycled materials.

 Warehouse and Distribution Centers to the Rescue